OctoPrint/plugins.octoprint.org/_plugins/gpiorgbcontroller.md

 GPIO RGB Controller
 =========================
-This is a plugin to control an external RGB LED strip via Raspberry Pi GPIO pins.
-This plugin allows you to set the pin numbers in the settings and control the LED color and on/off state via sidebar control.
+This is a lightweight plugin dedicated to the control of an external RGB LED strip via Raspberry Pi GPIO pins.
+This plugin has the following features:

+* Convenient sidebar control
+* Adjustable RGB color picker
+* Pin selection via settings
+* Optional on/off trigger via input pin

 ## IMPORTANT - LED Strip Compatibility